boulardlab/trim66-testis/README.md

 # Trim66’s paternal deficiency causes intrauterine overgrowth
-This repository holds the analysis code for the paper "Trim66’s paternal deficiency causes intrauterine overgrowth".
+This repository holds the analysis code for the paper [**Trim66’s paternal deficiency causes intrauterine overgrowth**](https://www.biorxiv.org/content/10.1101/2024.02.12.579976v1).

 The content is organized as follows: